-Proceed with the Workspace Automated Sign-on (ASM) Settings File configuration in Management and Security Server.
+- 3 Save the session in a location that can be accessed by Management and Security Server. - 4 Proceed with the Add and Configure the Workspace Automated Sign-on (ASM) session settings in Management and Security Server.

-Workspace Automated Sign-on (ASM) Settings File
+Add and Configure the Workspace Automated Sign-on (ASM) session